Matteo Dams

-Matteo Dams (born 9 March 2004) is a Belgian professional footballer who plays for Al-Ahli of the Saudi Pro League.
+Matteo Dams (born 9 March 2004) is a Belgian professional footballer who plays for Club Brugge of the Belgian Pro League.
 He has also represented the Belgium national under-21 football team.

 Club career

 PSV Eindhoven

 From Brasschaat, Dams joined the academy at PSV Eindhoven in 2012.

 In June 2021 Dams signed a two-year professional contract with PSV.
-Dams made his professional debut on January 21, 2022 for Jong PSV in the Eerste Divisie match against Excelsior Rotterdam which side won 3–0.
+Dams made his professional debut on 21 January 2022 for Jong PSV in the Eerste Divisie match against Excelsior Rotterdam which side won 3–0.
 After making 12 Eerste Divisie appearances in his debut season for Jong PSV, in June 2023, he signed a one-year contract extension with the club.
 On 6 October 2023, he scored his first league goal as a professional, in the Eerste Divisie for Jong PSV against MVV Maastricht.
 He made his first start in the Eredivisie for PSV on 1 September 2024 in a 3–0 win over Go Ahead Eagles.